by Steve Offsey

 Increase retention.
 Loyalty marketers can use customer journey analytics to predict customer behavior, understand customer preferences, and recognize which actions work best in a given situation.
 It gives you the power to reduce churn by identifying and engaging with at-risk customers before they switch to competitors.

 Grow revenue.
 Customer journey analytics can help you grow revenue in a number of different ways.
-By identifying cross-sell/up-sell opportunities and triggering personalized communication at the right moment and through the right channel it can help you increase revenue per customer.
+By identifying cross-sell and up-sell opportunities and triggering personalized communication at the right moment and through the right channel it can help you increase revenue per customer.
 It helps identify tactical enhancements that can be made throughout the journey to reduce costs and grow sales.
 It can also be used to uncover the highest impact segments to grow revenue.

 Improve Customer Experience.
-By discovering bottlenecks in the customer experience, journey analytics can help you improve customer experience.
+By discovering bottlenecks in the customer experience, customer journey analytics can help you improve customer experience.
 It is far more predictive of customer satisfaction than other forms of analytics.
 According to a recent McKinsey study, employing a journey based approach at a leading European energy retailer led to 50 percent increase in customer satisfaction and a 15 percent reduction in the company’s customer-service cost.

 Maximize Customer Lifetime Value.
 Customer journey analytics can reveal which factors underlying customer lifetime value are most significant and help you identify ways to maximize it.